aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 <img src="READMEImages/RunOmniposeUI.png" width="400">

-By clicking the "Run Omnipose" button, you can generate outlines for the selected channel.
+By clicking the `Run Omnipose` button, you can generate outlines for the selected channel.
 There're three options you can choose to run Omnipose: "Use built-in model", "Use custom model", and "Use manual command line".

-- Use built-in model
+- `Use built-in model`

     This option can only process single-channel folder.
 It will use the built-in model in Omnipose to generate outlines for the selected channel.

-- Use custom model
+- `Use custom model`

     This option can only process single-channel folder.
 It will use the custom model you provide to generate outlines for the selected channel.

-- Use manual command line
+- `Use manual command line`

     This option is essentially the same as running Omnipose in the terminal.
 It will run the command shown inside the gray box.
 You can enter your own command in the entry.